H3lli0t/h3lli0t.github.io/_posts/Writeups/THM/2023-12-28-The-Retrurn-Of-Yeti.md

 ---
-title: "The Return of the Yeti"
+title: "TryHackMe | The Return of the Yeti"
 layout: post
 date: 2023-12-28 16:00
 tag: